rimdus/Ulixes/README.md

 # Ulixes

-The Lightweight Dependency Injection package for Node.Js.
+The Lightweight Dependency Injection package in Angular and NestJs style for Node.Js.

 ## Installation